People's Redemption Party

-The People's Redemption Party is a social democratic political party in Nigeria.
+The People's Redemption Party is a social democratic and democratic socialist political party in Nigeria.
 The Second Republic reincarnation of the Northern Elements Progressive Union and the Fourth Republican reincarnation of a similar namesake, the party was created by the supporters of Mallam Aminu Kano after his withdrawal from the National Party of Nigeria.
 Established in 1978, it is the longest surviving political party in Nigeria's history.

 The original party was banned after the 1983 military coup led by General Muhammadu Buhari.
 In the Fourth Republic, the party with the same name resurfaced under the leadership of Abdulkadir Balarabe Musa but could not gather the same level of support as its Second Republic namesake.

 History

 Following the formulation of a new constitution and an impending return to civil rule, Nigeria's top political elites organized a series of political conferences with a view to creating a political party that can transcend tribal boundaries, this culminated in the formation of the National Movement.
 In September 1978, however, a brawl in one of the finalizing meetings of the movement between Malam Aminu Kano (then a significant leftist champion) and some former members of the Northern People's Congress led to a section of mostly Marxist intellectuals breaking off, alleging a sidelining of leftists in Nigeria.
 These leftists formally declared the founding of the PRP on 27 September 1978.